 Yes, it will take time to develop the skill, but think of it as a skill you will have for the rest of your life that directly benefits your health.
 Worth it?
 Yes.

 After reading this you don’t have to turn into Julia Child over night.
-But if you are like most people, you probably have a goal of losing a little bit of weight, feeling a little better, and looking better.
+But if you are like most people, you probably have a goal of getting a bit leaner, feeling a little better, and maybe looking better.

 Yes, you are showing love and care with the right nourishment, but you are also building better habits that will carry over to the rest of your life.